Pyroligneous acid: History

 Pyroligneous acid (acetum lignorum) was investigated by German chemist Johann Rudolph Glauber.
 The acid was used as a substitute for vinegar.
 It was also used topically for treating wounds, ulcers and other ailments.

+A factory producing Pyroligneous Acid or woodnaphtha was built by the side of the road at Black Pill near Swansea.
+A complaint from D. Berrington, Woodland Castle was lodged with the General Board of Health concerning the noxious vapours and effluent, 26 October 1855.
+This was supported by Dr Williams and Dr Rowland of Swansea saying fumes from the works were injurious to public health.

 During the United States Civil War it became increasingly difficult for the Confederate States of America to obtain much needed salt.
 Curing meat and fish with pyroligneous acid was attempted by cooks to compensate for this deficiency, but it was insufficient.

 In the nineteenth century, pyroligneous acid was used to prepare an impure aluminium sulfacetate mordant for use with cotton, but the resulting mixture imparted a burnt odor to the cotton, and Ganswindt recommended its use be abandoned in favour of purer preparations in 1899.

 In 1895, pyroligneous acid was first marketed under the brand Wright's Liquid Smoke, a liquid smoke product intended to impart the flavor and some of the preservative effects of wood smoking to meats and vegetables.
 In the early 21st century, concerns about the carcinogenic effects of components of wood smoke decreased the production of heavily smoked foods in favor of lighter smoking and liquid smoke for foods.